 Women & Newborn Visiting Policy

-Infants and children are very susceptible to infections, so please be responsible to see that those visiting do not have a contagious disease such as:
+3. Families and visitors are important to the comfort, healing, and recovery of patients.
+As infants and children are susceptible to infections, please be responsible to see that those visiting do not have a contagious disease such as:

 Anyone having contact with diseases that have extended incubation periods (including but not limited to those listed below) during the specified incubation period may not be allowed to visit for health and safety reasons.